 A sudden change in your diet can have an impact on your body and mind, which makes it important to plan out your meals.
 Ensure that you eat a major meal before sunset which is made with alternate grains and minimum oil.
 Planning your meals and snacking healthy will maintain your energy levels and keep you healthy.

 Last Few Words

-Fasting is good for your body provided you eat healthy and don’t starve yourself.
 Eating a balanced diet even during fasts can help in promoting digestion, improving energy and preventing diseases.
 You can enjoy a heavy lunch, but ensure that your dinner is light.
-Opt for healthy dinner alternatives such as milk or cold pressed juices for the proper functioning of your digestive system.
-You can use KENT Cold Pressed Juicers to prepare different varieties of fruit and vegetable juices.
-The juices prepared by the Cold pressed juicers produce more juice and also keep the nutrients and fibres of the fruits and vegetables intact.
+Opt for healthy dinner alternatives such as milk or cold-pressed juices for the proper functioning of your digestive system.
+You can use KENT cold pressed juicer or Fryer and Curry Cooker to prepare different varieties of juices and healthy saatvik snacks.